freme-project/freme-project.github.io/knowledge-base/freme-for-developers/publish-maven-artifacts.md

 under **Staging Repositories**.
 Now you have to close the Repository with the close icon on top which will trigger automatic checks that verify if your project fulfills all requirements.
 If it does, you can release it by clicking on the release icon on top.
 Otherwise you will have to drop the project, fix the problems and do it again.
-When you finished this, you have to comment again on the JIRA Ticket created in the beginning that you promoted your first release.
+When you finished this for the first time, you have to comment again on the JIRA Ticket created in the beginning that you promoted your first release.
 In order to see if your project is available now in the Central Repository, browse its contents on the [Central Repository Website](https://search.maven.org/).
 It can take up to 2 hous until it will be available there.

-## Automatically Deploying to Maven Central
+## Configuration to deploy Automatically to Maven Central when doing a Release
 This can be configured with the maven-release or the nexus-staging plugin since you always only deploy release versions to Maven Central.
 TODO